 Treatments commonly include:

 Initial treatments for both sprains and strains includes Rest, Ice, Compression and Elevation.
 Mild sprains and strains can be successfully treated at home.
 If sprains and strains don’t heal within a couple of weeks or pain is severe then medical attention should be considered.
-Medical treatment may include oral medications, injection of steroids and physical therapy.
+Medical treatment may include oral medications, injection of steroids and physical treatment.

 Interventional injections such as steroids

-Stem cell treatment may provide relief in patients who are not responding to standard treatment options.
+Regenerative Medicine may provide relief in patients who are not responding to standard treatment options.

 Surgical treatments should be a last resort, in cases where interventional injections are not effective.
 Severe sprains and strains sometimes require surgery to repair torn ligaments, muscles or tendons.